Respiratory Syncytial Virus (RSV): Information for Providers

 Testing

-With multiple co-circulating respiratory viruses, diagnostic testing for influenza, COVID-19, and other respiratory viruses can help guide treatment and clinical management.
-Consider diagnostic testing for patients with suspected respiratory virus infections, particularly hospitalized patients, those with factors placing persons at high risk for severe outcomes from RSV, flu and COVID-19, and those with severe or progressive illness.
+With multiple co-circulating respiratory viruses during the fall and winter, diagnostic testing for RSV, influenza, COVID-19, and other respiratory viruses can help guide treatment and clinical management.
+Consider diagnostic testing for patients with suspected respiratory virus infections, particularly hospitalized patients, those with severe or progressive illness, and those with factors placing persons at high risk for severe outcomes from RSV, influenza, and COVID-19.

 Several laboratory tests are available for confirming RSV infection, including: